 Things You Should Know Before Buying Bitcoin

-If you’re just getting into Bitcoin, there are a few things you should know before you invest.
-It’s important with any investment that you do some research and try and understand as much as you can about it.
+So, before you buy BTC, like any investment, you should do some research and try and understand as much as you can about it.

-Because Bitcoin is open source anybody can basically copy paste the program, and create their own version of Bitcoin.
+Bitcoin is open-source, which means anybody can basically copy paste the program, and create their own version of Bitcoin.
 This has been done a few times, and some of them have called their coin: Bitcoin ‘Something’.

 So, it’s important to note, that these are not Bitcoin.
-If ever you want to buy Bitcoin, make sure you buy the BTC, and never leave your BTC on the exchange you buy it from.
+If ever you want to buy Bitcoin, make sure you buy BTC.

-A Hardware Wallet is The Best Way To Secure Your Bitcoin
+A Secure Hardware Wallet Is The Best Way To Store Bitcoin

 As with everyday life, most people keep their money in a wallet or a purse.
 Well, Bitcoin is kind of no different.
 I say kind of, because as I said, bitcoins never actually leave the blockchain.